valory-xyz/langchain-trader/README.md

     ]
     ```

-2. Deploy a [Safe on Gnosis](https://app.safe.global/welcome) and set your agent address as one of the signers.
+2. Deploy a [Safe on Celo](https://app.safe.global/welcome) and set your agent address as one of the signers.

-3. Fund both your agent and Safe with a small amount of xDAI, i.e. $0.05 each.
+3. Fund both your agent and Safe with a small amount of CELO, i.e. $0.05 each.

 ### Run the service